CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ```

 We have no images for now.
 The words "image" and "container" are somewhat confusing.
 Super simplifying: When it runs it is a "container".
 If it does not run it is an "image".
 The image is just an "installation file".
-The containers can be `started` and `stopped` or `attached` and `detached`, but they are "run" only one time.
+The containers can be `started` and `stopped` or `attached` and `detached`, but they are `run` only one time.

 For test, run a sample container.
 It is a web server.